Bayesian Knockoff Filter: Bayesian Knockoff Filter

 \subsection{Feature Selection with Bayesian FDR}

 Analogous to the existing frequentist work, our goal is to obtain a Bayesian estimator $\hat{\mathcal{S}}$ for the set of non-null features $\mathcal{H}_1$ with the Bayesian FDR controlled and the posterior expected number of true discoveries as large as possible.
-In the Bayesian paradigm, the set $\mathcal{H}_{1}$ is assumed to be random and the Bayesian FDR of any subset $\mathcal{S}$ is defined as follows. \begin{df} \textbf{Bayesian FDR \rm{\citep{Storey2002,Whittemore2007}}:} For all possible subsets ${\mathcal{S}}\subset\{1,\ldots,p\}$, the Bayesian false discovery rate {\rm (BFDR)} with regard to $\mathcal{H}_{1}$ is
+However, under the Bayesian paradigm, the sets $\mathcal{H}_{1}$ and $\mathcal{H}_0$ are both assumed to be random and thus the Bayesian FDR of any subset $\mathcal{S}$ is defined as follows. \begin{df} \textbf{Bayesian FDR \rm{\citep{Storey2002,Whittemore2007}}:} For all possible subsets ${\mathcal{S}}\subset\{1,\ldots,p\}$, the Bayesian false discovery rate {\rm (BFDR)} is

 \end{df}